22 Best Things To Do In Croatia (Approved By Locals)

 Zrmanja River Canyon is a remarkable natural wonder full of breathtaking landscapes of crystal-clear waters, lush flora and awe-inspiring cliffs.

-I took to exploring this hidden gem by going on a rafting tour, and let me tell you – it was amazing!
+I decided to explore this hidden gem by going on a rafting tour, and let me tell you – it was amazing!
 The river’s emerald shades are a sight to behold.
 On the other hand, the exhilarating rapids of the river mix in a touch of excitement, too!
-Another option is to take a kayaking adventure along the river.
+In addition, another option is to take a kayaking adventure along the river.

 If you’re someone looking to experience the hidden treasures of Croatia, touring the Zrmanja River Canyon is something you have to do.
 Believe me when I say, it’s an adventure that will leave you with memories to cherish forever.